microsoft/PowerToys/README.md

 ### Development

-- Consolidated nuget packages and removed a few unused packages.
+- Consolidated NuGet packages and removed a few unused packages.
 - Updated the Windows.CppRT to the latest version.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!
 - Removed the cxxopts dependency, which was no longer used.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!
 - Updated the cziplob dependency to 0.25.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!
 - Updated the System.IO.Abstractions dependency.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
-- Turned on C++ code analysis and incrementally fixing warnings.
+- Turned on C++ code analysis and incrementally fixed warnings.
 - Added the install method to the issue template on GitHub, since some issues seem to be related to specific installation methods.
 - Automated installer hash creation in the release CI.
 - Simplified use of `.First()` on ImageResizer.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!